Fadel047/Fourier_cosine_option_pricing/README.md

 ## 6. To Do

 - [ ] Add support for Heston model
-- [ ] Add Bermudan option pricing with early exercise optimization
+- [ ] Add down-and-out barrier options
-- [ ] Add comparison to Carr-Madan FFT pricing
+- [ ] Compare with Carr-Madan FFT method